 - Is there ample opportunity for the student to practice and “try out” the new skills?

 Parents and caretakers know their children best.
-Because each child with an ASD diagnosis can be so different from one another, your ideas and knowledge of your child are critical to designing an educational program that tailors learning and the educational placement to your child’s strengths and needs.
+Because each child on the autism spectrum can be so different from another, your ideas and knowledge of your child are critical to designing an educational program that tailors learning and the educational placement to your child’s strengths and needs.
 While working with educational professionals may seem intimidating, you have a lot to contribute, and the reward of your involvement is seeing the progress your child will make academically, behaviorally, and socially throughout the school years.

 - Placement Options for School-Age Students Receiving Special Education Services